 Therefore, should you come across any such cookies on this website that we have not listed above, please let us know.
 Or directly contact the related third party and inquire about what cookies they place, their reason for doing so, the cookie’s life span, and how they have guaranteed your privacy.

-If you do not want websites to place cookies on your computer at all, you can adapt your browser settings as such that you will be notified before any cookie is placed.
+If you do not want websites to place cookies on your computer or mobile device at all, you can adapt your browser settings as such that you will be notified before any cookie is placed.
 You can likewise adapt the settings as such so that your browser refuses all cookies, or only the third party cookies.
 Likewise, you can remove any of your cookies that have already been placed.
-Please note that you will have to separately adapt the settings for each browser and computer you use.
+Please note that you will have to separately adapt the settings for each browser, mobile device and computer you use.

 Please be aware that if you do not want cookies, we can no longer guarantee our website to function properly.
 Some functions of the site may be lost, while you may no longer be able to see certain websites.
 What’s more, refusing cookies will not mean you will no longer see any advertisements.
 It’s just that the advertisements will then no longer be tailored to your interests and will be repeated more often.